gulp-sass vs grunt-sass vs node-sass vs sass

 Choose grunt-sass if you are already using Grunt as your task runner.
 It integrates seamlessly with the Grunt ecosystem and allows for easy configuration of Sass compilation tasks alongside other build processes.

-README for sass
+README for gulp-sass

 Usage